Skip to main content

 I'm not really here to defend Disney squandering its creative potential on nothing but the safest of bets, but the dialogue around these remakes is vulnerable to some very specific fallacies, ones that would have the movie-going public throwaway its own voice within the ecosystem in which these remakes arise in the first place.
 Nothing is so messy that unchecked rhetoric won't make it worse.

 There are legitimate reasons to be concerned about the Disney remakes, but if we really want to understand where these remakes are coming from, and what to do about them, we’re better served looking less at the CEOs high on Olympus and more at ourselves.
 Because at the end of the day, it isn’t that Disney is running out of ideas, it isn’t that Disney is out to mess with “the classics,” it isn’t that Disney is forcing these remakes down our throat.
-We scorn the Disney remakes so ruthlessly because they are precisely what we Disney fans have been asking for.
+We scorn the Disney remakes so ruthlessly because they are precisely what we as a media consuming society have been asking for.

 Talking Point 1: “I Just Want to See Disney Try O R I G I N A L Stories”